noseandnose/ezrasnashim/replit.md

 - June 26, 2025.
 Applied unified design across all pages: Removed page-specific headers, made top sections full-width with rounded bottom corners, reorganized content with main inspiration/core content in top section and secondary actions below
 - June 26, 2025.
 Enhanced daily mussar to support audio content like chizuk: Added audio_url, duration, and speaker fields to database, updated frontend to display audio player when available, maintains text fallback for non-audio content
 - June 26, 2025.
 Added speaker attribution to audio sections and thank you sections to all Torah modals: Enhanced database with speaker_name and speaker_website fields for all Torah content tables, displayed speaker names prominently for audio content, implemented blue thank you sections with website links matching Nishmas design
+- June 26, 2025.
+Changed mussar section to emuna throughout the application: Renamed database table from daily_mussar to daily_emuna, updated all frontend components from "Daily Mussar" to "Daily Emuna", changed description from "Character Development" to "Faith & Trust", updated all API endpoints and type definitions accordingly
 ```

 ## User Preferences